mikeyrolls/ios2/README.md

 - semaphores (pdf with requirements in `extras/`)
 - `.c` and header files in root dir, `Makefile` mandatory

+Ferry moving cars and trucks between 2 ports, details in pdf

 ## Executable

 - build with make